unccd/Prais4-reporting-manual/SO3.md

 Related areas in the PRAIS 4 platform: table SO3-3.T1
 ```

-In all tiers of VA, the three components (C{sub}`social`, C{sub}`economic` and C{sub}`infrastructural`) derived in the previous steps are used to produce the DVI by calculating their mean value.
+In all tiers of VA, the three components (C{sub}`social`, C{sub}`economic` and C{sub}`infrastructural`) derived in the previous steps are used to produce the DVI by calculating their arithmetic mean value.

-$DVI = \frac{C_{social} + C_{economic} + C_{infrastructural}}{3}$
+$DVI = \frac{C_{\text{social}} + C_{\text{economic}} + C_{\text{infrastructural}}}{3}$

 The DVI ranges from 0 to 1, with 1 being the most vulnerable.

-A Tier 1 VA would result in one DVI at country-level for each reporting period.
+A Tier 1 VA would result in one DVI at country-level for each year where data is available (ideally 2000 to 2023).
 For Tier 2 and 3 VAs, where sex-disaggregated factors are used, it is recommended that sex-specific DVIs are also calculated, in addition to the country-level DVI.
-Hence, a Party would report at least three DVI values for each reporting period, i.e., for the total, female and male populations.
+Hence, a Party would report three DVI values for each year available, i.e., for the total, female and male populations.
 For sub-national or gridded components under Tier 3 VA, the DVI is to be calculated for the smallest spatial unit separately for males, females and total populations.
+The annual DVI values for males, females and total population should be used to complete table SO3-3.T1.

 #### Step 5: Verify the results

 The DVI method has not yet been validated at the local or national scale and, as such, may not accurately characterize vulnerability at these scales, either in terms of the factors most relevant to each country or the most effective factor weighting scheme.
 Therefore, Parties may verify the appropriateness of the default factors and add relevant ones as needed.
-The weighting scheme should also be thoroughly considered to improve results at national and subnational level.
+Any weighting scheme used by Parties should also be thoroughly assessed if used to improve results at national and subnational level.

 Moreover, the most vulnerable populations and underrepresented groups should be involved in the determination of the factors to be used to calculate the components, in order to develop a country-specific and more effective index.

-#### Step 6: Generate reports
+#### Step 6: Save form and submit for review

-Once verified by the Parties, the estimated vulnerability values for the reporting and baseline periods should be officially submitted to the UNCCD.
-Information on the method used (selected tier and factors per component) should be reported using the dedicated “Method” field in the PRAIS 4 platform.
-Observed changes and their interpretation may be described in the “Qualitative Assessment” table of the PRAIS 4 platform (table SO3-3.T2).
+Information on the method used (selected tier and factors per component) should be reported using the dedicated comments field associated with the table SO3-3.T1 in the PRAIS 4 platform.
+Observed changes and their interpretation may also be described in this field.

-Maps generated in Trends.Earth using national data under Tier 3 VA and representing vulnerability to drought for the baseline/reporting period can be uploaded to the PRAIS 4 platform.
+Maps generated in Trends.Earth using national data under Tier 3 VA and representing vulnerability to drought over the period analysed can be uploaded to the PRAIS 4 platform.
 More specifically, it is recommended to upload the following maps:

-- Drought Vulnerability in the baseline period (2000–2015)
+- Drought Vulnerability for the year 2000 or closest available year
-- Drought Vulnerability in the reporting period (2016–2019)
+- Drought Vulnerability for the year 2023 or closest available year

-Information on data sources, data accuracy and any weighting scheme applied to the vulnerability factors can be submitted using the “General Comment” field.
-It would also be beneficial to report on special cases and issues, describing situations where values might be less reliable and providing the rationale to include different factors.
+Information on data sources, data accuracy and any weighting scheme applied to the vulnerability factors can be submitted using the “General Comments” field.
+It would also be beneficial to report on special cases and issues, describing situations where values might be less reliable and providing the rationale for inclusion of different factors.

+Once the form has been completed and verified by the Parties, it should be marked as “In Review” and then saved.
+Once the UNCCD has completed its review and all issues have been addressed, the form can be marked as “Finalized” and then Saved.

 ### 3.3.4.
 Dependencies

 SO 2-1 and SO 2-2 can be used for the calculation of SO 3-3.
+This is explained in the [Good Practice Guidance for National Reporting on UNCCD Strategic Objective 3](https://www.unccd.int/sites/default/files/documents/2021-09/UNCCD_GPG_Strategic-Objective-3_2021.pdf).
+Chapter 3.
+Level 3 Indicator.

 ### 3.3.5.
 Challenges

 #### Data availability and quality

+- The global DVI dataset of the JRC is only available for the year 2018.
 - The availability of data for the considered factors varies substantially from country to country and the complete set of recommended data might not be accessible everywhere.

 #### Methodological approach

-- The reliability of the DVI method at national and sub-national levels is still to be verified.
+- The reliability of the DVI method at national and sub-national levels is still to be verified by national experts.

 - Due to the methods used for factor normalization (i.e., using in-country historic data), DVI values should not be compared between countries.